mrRobot62/esp-udp-logging/README.md

 ```

 Depending on your system, you maybe need `ncat` instead of `nc`, but the idea is the same: open a UDP listener on the port from `platformio.ini`.

-## Notes

-- This project is not trying to be a full reusable library package.
-- It is a small example first.
-- The code is kept close to the original project style, so moving between demo and real project is easy.
-- The WiFi connect is blocking for a short time during startup.
-For a demo, that is okay.

 ## Related files